Munich - Things to Do in Munich in February

 Fasching (Carnival) Season

-Munich's fifth season runs November 11 through February, but February brings the climax.
+Munich's fifth season runs November 11 through February.
+But February brings the climax.
 The Viktualienmarkt transforms into a beer-soaked costume party where lawyers become pirates and bankers wear glitter wigs.
 The traditional 'Ladies' Carnival' on February 12 sees women cut men's ties with scissors in the office district around Maximilianstraße

 Late February through mid-March